SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 ### Using the certificate generation script

 1. Run ``bash ./generate-cert.sh``
+2. If the ``sormas2sormas`` directory is not found, you will be prompted to provide its path.
-2. For the generation of the certificate, the following data is needed: a password, a *Common Name* (CN) and an *Organization* (O).
+3. For the generation of the certificate, the following data is needed: a password, a *Common Name* (CN) and an *Organization* (O).
 These may be set in environment variables (recommended), or provided manually as the script executes.
     * The password environment variable should be named ``SORMAS_S2S_CERT_PASS``.